 Let it go, let it go, let it go!
-It takes courage, tenacity and teamwork to let go of performance appraisal practices and industrial age thinking.
-In our post 9-11, post financial, no-such-thing as “New Normal” world, business models continue to evolve dramatically and surprise us.
+Let go of performance appraisal practices and industrial age thinking.
+In our post 9-11, now Covid-era, no-such-thing as “New Normal” world, business models continue to evolve dramatically and surprise us.
 Yes, the old relic of performance appraisal from twentieth century business practices persists.
-For example, a recent entry in Wikipedia suggests:
+For example, a recent entry1 in Wikipedia suggests:

 “…electric power generation is still based mostly on fossil fuels and much of the Third World economy is still based on manufacturing.
 Thus it is debatable whether we have left the Industrial Age already or are still in it and in the process of reaching the Information Age.”– Anonymous